 We empower families in crisis to break the cycle of poverty.

-Simultaneously, children are stabilized by daily participation in our structured and nurturing Hope & Horizons Children & Teens Program.
+Simultaneously, children are stabilized via our structured and nurturing Hope & Horizons Children & Teens Program.
 We build our children’s self-worth through affirmation, artistic expression, and activities that encourage them to dream.
 Then, we equip them with the skills to successfully pursue those dreams by providing tutoring to overcome academic gaps as well as play therapy and group counseling to ensure they develop the discipline and self-esteem necessary to succeed in and out of the classroom.

 This holistic combination of services produces results that elevate entire families out of poverty as indicated by our FY2015 results.